Three simple steps to be a sustainability champion.

 Incorporate elements of sustainability into class curriculum.
 Possible topics include the co-benefits of sustainability (economy, equity, ecology).

-Use AASHE for curriculum content by creating an account with your UCLA email.
+Use AASHE for curriculum content with your UCLA email.

 Work together with other students to make a difference.
 Volunteer, get funding, join a student org, and more.